rchildree/suetonius-caligula/README.md

 A student reader’s edition of Suetonius, *Life of Caligula*.

-With morphological tagging from the [Ancient Greek and Latin Dependency Treebank](http://perseusdl.github.io/treebank_data) and vocabulary data from [The Bridge](https://bridge.haverford.edu), both extensively corrected and adjusted.
+With morphological tagging, and with corrected and adjusted vocabulary data from [The Bridge](https://bridge.haverford.edu).

 [(CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0)